Kingfisher Process

 If loading data from the Data Registry, omit the --compile and --upgrade flags.

-If you don’t need to check for structural errors, omit the --check flag.
+If you don’t need structural checks, omit the --check flag.
 For a description of all options, run:

 sudo -u deployer /opt/kingfisher-process/load.sh --help